Smoren/schemator-php/README.md

 ### filter

-Returns array contains elements from given array, that match the predicates from params list.
+Returns array containing elements from given array that match the predicates from the params list.

 Rules: